Lebanon Transit

+History

-Previously known as County of Lebanon Transit System (COLTS), the system was rebranded Lebanon Transit on May 3, 2010.
+Previously known as County of Lebanon Transit (COLT), the system was rebranded Lebanon Transit on May 3, 2010.

 Routes

 Lebanon Transit operates ten bus routes in their conventional bus service, and three express bus routes.
 On Saturdays, a special route is operated outside of the county to Park City Center shopping mall in neighboring Lancaster County.

 All bus routes operate on a hub and spoke style network and depart from the Downtown Bus Terminal on Willow Avenue.